-Furthermore, falls and slips & trips, combined, are responsible for around a third (36%) of all workplace injuries in the UK and account for nearly six in ten specified injuries (59%) and almost three in ten (29%) over-seven-day injuries to employees under RIDDOR.
-Finally, the HSE says that slip and trip accidents may be responsible for up to 2.1 million lost working days each year – it is clear that they are no trivial matter.
+Furthermore, falls and slips & trips, combined, are responsible for around a third (31%) of all workplace injuries in the UK reported to RIDDOR and account for six in ten specified injuries (60%) and almost three in ten (29%) over-seven-day injuries to employees under RIDDOR.
+Finally, HSE statistics reveal that slip and trip accidents are responsible for a significant proportion of the 30.7 million working days lost each year to workplace injury or ill-health – it is clear that this type of personal injury accidenr is no trivial matter.

 Slip and trip accidents by profession

-According to Health and Safety Executive statistics the following industries have the highest rates of non-fatal slip, trip and fall accidents (figures given are per 100,000 workers):
+According to Health and Safety Executive statistics (2013/2014 figures) the following industries have the highest rates of non-fatal slip, trip and fall accidents (figures given are per 100,000 workers):

 - Water supply, waste – 444.1